The Sutra Teachings

 Pratyekabuddhas are those who live in the times when there are no Buddhas and no Buddha teachings available, so they have to rely on instincts from previous lives in order to practice the Buddhist path.
 They don’t have teachers.

-There’s confusion here because some people think that: “Oh, I can study without a teacher, I can practice without a teacher, like a pratyekabuddha” now.
-But teachers are available now.
-The teachings are available.
-And although we might have instincts from previous lives, Dharma instincts, so intuitively we have some understanding, we still need teachers.
+There’s confusion here because some people think that: “Oh, I can study without a teacher.
+I can practice now without a teacher, like a pratyekabuddha.”
+However, teachers are available now, and the teachings are available.
+Although we might have instincts from previous lives, Dharma instincts, so intuitively, we have some understanding, but we still need teachers.
 That intuitive understanding usually manifests as what some people call the “of course” test of Dharma.
-The intuitive understanding manifests in the form of when we hear a teaching, we say, “Of course.
-Of course that makes sense.”
-That’s an indication that we have heard this before – “Of course” – and we’re just being reminded.
-But we shouldn’t think that we can only rely on intuitive understanding.
+The intuitive understanding manifests in the form of when we hear a teaching, we say, “Of course that makes sense.”
+That’s an indication that we have heard this before, “Of course,” and we’re just being reminded.
+We shouldn’t think that we can only rely on intuitive understanding.
 This is a mistake.
-The teachers are living examples of what it is that we are trying to attain, and so their living example is very, very inspiring, and it’s that inspiration which drives us, which gives us the energy to work to achieve this ourselves.
+The teachers are living examples of what it is that we are trying to attain, and so their living example is very, very inspiring, and it’s that inspiration that drives us, which gives us the energy to work to achieve this ourselves.

 The Tibetans have a very good saying: “The best teacher is the teacher who lives three valleys away.”
-The teacher who lives three valleys away you don’t see very often.
-You have to go over big high mountain passes to get to this teacher, or for them to come to you, so you don’t see them all the time, which means that you don’t see shortcomings in them.
-You see them in an optimal situation, and this helps you to always focus on their good qualities and get inspiration from that.
-So if you only have teachers coming here a few times a year, don’t complain about that.
+The teacher who lives three valleys away, we don’t see very often.
+We have to go over big high mountain passes to get to this teacher, or for them to come to us, so we don’t see them all the time, which means that we don’t see shortcomings in them.
+We see them in an optimal situation, and this helps us to always focus on their good qualities and get inspiration from that.
+If you only have teachers coming here a few times a year, don’t complain about that.
 That actually is helpful.
 If they were here all the time, you would find a lot of faults in them.

-So, anyway, pratyekabuddhas are these very brave beings who live in these dark ages when nothing is available.
-And they also work just for their own liberation; even if they wanted to teach, nobody would be receptive.
+Anyway, pratyekabuddhas are these very brave beings who live in these dark ages when nothing is available.
+They also work just for their own liberation; even if they wanted to teach, nobody would be receptive.

 The Bodhisattva Vehicle

-And then the bodhisattva vehicle, those who work for enlightenment to benefit all beings, but without this additional practice of imagining themselves already in the form of a Buddha.
+The bodhisattva vehicle are those who work for enlightenment to benefit all beings, but without this additional practice of imagining themselves already in the form of a Buddha.

 The Tantra Vehicles

-Now in terms of tantra, we have first of all kriya tantra, then charya tantra, then yoga tantra.
-When we hear in the New Schools – Kagyu, Sakya, and Gelug – about four classes of tantra, these three classes (kriya, charya, and yoga) are the first three classes of the four class division.
-These are systems of tantra practice in which you’re not actually aiming to activate and gain access to rigpa – you’re still working with grosser levels of mind – but as tantra you’re working with imagining yourself in the form of a Buddha.
+In terms of tantra, we have, first of all, kriya tantra, then charya tantra, then yoga tantra.
+When we hear in the New Schools – Kagyu, Sakya and Gelug – about the four classes of tantra, these three classes (kriya, charya and yoga) are the first three classes of the four-class division.
+These are systems of tantra practice in which we’re not actually aiming to activate and gain access to rigpa – we’re still working with grosser levels of mind – but as tantra, we’re working with imagining ourselves in the form of a Buddha.

 Kriya tantra emphasizes external, ritual behavior.
-So this is our usual Tara and Chenrezig and Manjushri type of practice.
-There’s a special diet that you have.
-There’s special practices of keeping clean.
-These type of ritual practices.
+This is our usual Tara and Chenrezig and Manjushri type of practice.
+There’s a special diet that we have, and there are special practices of keeping clean, these types of ritual practices.

 Charya tantra, the second class, has a combination of these rituals and more internal practice.

-And like the bodhisattva path, the bodhisattva vehicle, the result of [this pinnacle of] these three vehicles is enlightenment.
-So not only getting rid of the obscurations – what’s called the emotional obscurations – concerning the self, which you need to gain liberation (the shravaka or pratyekabuddha), but also what’s called the cognitive obscurations regarding how everything exists.
-Okay, so all of this brings you to enlightenment.
+Like the bodhisattva path, the bodhisattva vehicle, the result of [this pinnacle of] these three vehicles is enlightenment.
+So, not only getting rid of the obscurations – what’s called the emotional obscurations – concerning the self, which we need to gain liberation (the shravaka or pratyekabuddha), but also what’s called the cognitive obscurations regarding how everything exists.
+All of this brings us to enlightenment.

-Now, in the New School classification, the fourth highest class of tantra is called anuttarayoga tantra, “highest yoga tantra.”
-And in Nyingma what corresponds to anuttarayoga tantra is divided into three vehicles – mahayoga, anuyoga, and atiyoga.
+In the New School classification, the fourth-highest class of tantra is called anuttarayoga tantra, “highest yoga tantra.”
+In Nyingma, what corresponds to anuttarayoga tantra is divided into three vehicles – mahayoga, anuyoga and atiyoga.
 Another name for atiyoga is dzogchen.

 In anuttarayoga tantra, we speak of the generation stage and complete stage.
-Generation stage is when we’re working with our imagination to do all these visualizations of ourselves as these Buddha-figures, and we imagine that we are doing all these activities to benefit others, and we imagine that we have non-conceptual cognition of voidness and a blissful mind.
-So in other words, that we have a blissful mind that understands voidness, with a body appearing as a Buddha-figure, as a yidam, and all these lights going outwards and benefiting everybody.
-And we aim to have this with perfect concentration, combining with it generosity and patience and perseverance and discipline and all these qualities – love, compassion – everything all at the same time.
+Generation stage is when we’re working with our imagination to do all these visualizations of ourselves as these Buddha-figures, and we imagine that we are doing all these activities to benefit others, and we imagine that we have nonconceptual cognition of voidness and a blissful mind.
+In other words, that we have a blissful mind that understands voidness, with a body appearing as a Buddha-figure, as a yidam, and all these lights going outwards and benefiting everybody.
+We aim to have this with perfect concentration, combining with it generosity and patience and perseverance and discipline and all these qualities – love, compassion – everything all at the same time.
 It’s actually extremely difficult.

 When we get perfect concentration with this – which means perfect concentration for four hours straight, no wandering, no dullness – that’s the gross level of the generation stage.
-And then the subtle level is when we can imagine – visualize – the complete mandala, with all the figures and so on, in a tiny little drop at the tip of your nose for four hours perfectly.
-So don’t think the generation stage is easy; it’s not.
+Then, the subtle level is when we can imagine, visualize, the complete mandala, with all the figures and so on, in a tiny little drop at the tip of our nose for four hours perfectly.
+Don’t think the generation stage is easy; it’s not.

-And then the complete stage.
-Some people translate it as “completeness” or “completion.”
+Then, the complete stage, which some people translate as “completeness” or “completion.”
 It’s not completion.
-It’s “complete” in the rigpa sense, that now everything is complete for being able to actually make it happen, not just in our imagination.
-Now everything is complete.
+It’s “complete” in the rigpa sense that now everything is complete for being able to actually make it happen, not just in our imagination.
+Now, everything is complete.
 We have all the materials, all the realizations, that will enable us to make everything that we’ve been imagining actually happen.

-Now, to make it actually happen, we need to be able to access rigpa, which means that we need to be able to stop these grosser levels of mind that make these confusing appearances.
-So how do we do this?
+To make it actually happen, we need to be able to access rigpa, which means that we need to be able to stop these grosser levels of mind that make these confusing appearances.
+How do we do this?
 In New Tantra, the New Schools, we have two ways of doing this:

-• One way is working with the subtle winds and energy, what you call tsalung (rtsa-rlung) in Tibetan.
-So you try to centralize and dissolve all these winds that are going crazy around your body in the channels, try to get them to dissolve into the heart chakra so that we activate this rigpa level that is always there.
+- One way is working with the subtle winds and energy, what we call tsalung (rtsa-rlung) in Tibetan.
+We try to centralize and dissolve all these winds that are going crazy around our body in the channels, try to get them to dissolve into the heart chakra so that we activate this rigpa level that is always there.

-So in new tantra when we talk about the difference between mother and father tantra, father tantra has more emphasis, more detail, about the wind practices, the tsalung practices; and mother tantra, more emphasis on the bliss aspects.
+In new tantra, when we talk about the difference between mother and father tantra, father tantra has more emphasis, more detail, about the wind practices, the tsalung practices, and mother tantra has more emphasis on the bliss aspects.

 This complete stage has several stages itself.
-And eventually in New Tantra you get to what’s called the “clear-light” level, which is non-conceptual and equivalent, in a sense, to rigpa (slight difference, but no need to go into the detail).
-And then you have to work further in order to be able to stay with this clear-light understanding of voidness with the actual appearance of a Buddha.
-So that’s the New Tantra system.
+Eventually, in New Tantra, we get to what’s called the “clear-light” level, which is nonconceptual and equivalent, in a sense, to rigpa (slight difference, but no need to go into the detail).
+Then, we have to work further in order to be able to stay with this clear-light understanding of voidness with the actual appearance of a Buddha.
+So, that’s the New Tantra system.

-• Mahayoga tantra has the emphasis on the generation stage, which means more practice in terms of these visualizations.
-But it has the other practices as well with the channels and winds and with dzogchen, rigpa.
+- Mahayoga tantra has the emphasis on the generation stage, which means more practice in terms of these visualizations.
+However, it has the other practices as well with the channels and winds, and with dzogchen, rigpa.

-• Anuyoga has much more detail about the tsalung practices, the practices with the channels and winds.
-But of course it also has generation stage practices with visualization, and it also has rigpa practices.
+- Anuyoga has much more detail about the tsalung practices, the practices with the channels and winds.
+Of course, it also has generation stage practices with visualization, and it also has rigpa practices.

-• And atiyoga (what is formally called dzogchen) practice puts the main emphasis on this level within what is called the complete stage in New Tantra at which you actually get the non-conceptual cognition of voidness with the clear-light mind.
-So the non-conceptual level, the actual rigpa level.
-But of course it has a generation stage type of practice (visualization type of practice) and work with the channels.
+- Atiyoga (what is formally called dzogchen) practice puts the main emphasis on this level within what is called the complete stage in New Tantra, at which we actually get the nonconceptual cognition of voidness with the clear-light mind, the nonconceptual level, the actual rigpa level.
+Of course, it has a generation stage type of practice (visualization type of practice) and works with the channels.

-You need to work with imagination and work with these channels so that when you actually manifest rigpa in the dzogchen practice, in the atiyoga practice, the appearances that it gives rise to will be appearances of these Buddha-figures.
-That’s why we do the visualization practices before; otherwise it gives rise to all appearances, but we want an appearance as a Buddha.
-And we imagine these figures in union and we imagine having blissful awareness so that the rigpa itself when it manifests will be with its full form of bliss.
+We need to work with imagination and work with these channels so that when we actually manifest rigpa in the dzogchen practice, in the atiyoga practice, the appearances that it gives rise to will be appearances of these Buddha-figures.
+That’s why we do the visualization practices before; otherwise, it gives rise to all appearances, but we want an appearance as a Buddha.
+We imagine these figures in union, and we imagine having blissful awareness so that the rigpa itself, when it manifests, will be with its full form of bliss.

-And when we focus on the rigpa itself in the dzogchen practices, at that time you’re not working on dissolving the winds.
-We recognize rigpa underlying each moment of our awareness – which is unbelievably difficult to do – and at that point all the winds and the grosser levels of mind will dissolve.
+When we focus on the rigpa itself in the dzogchen practices, at that time, we’re not working on dissolving the winds.
+We recognize rigpa underlying each moment of our awareness – which is unbelievably difficult to do – and at that point, all the winds and the grosser levels of mind will dissolve.
 Anuyoga practice, the practice with the channels and winds, is done before that in order to, in a sense, grease the channels, grease the inner mechanism, so that when we focus on rigpa, everything automatically dissolves.

-This is how Dudjom Rinpoche explained the interconnectedness of maha-, anu-, and atiyoga tantra.
-We shouldn’t think of these as being totally separate.
-And they’re all on the basis of the bodhisattva vehicle.
+This is how Dudjom Rinpoche explained the interconnectedness of maha-, anu- and atiyoga tantra.
+We shouldn’t think of these as being totally separate; they’re all on the basis of the bodhisattva vehicle.

-So this is the general presentation of the sutra and tantra path as explained in Nyingma.
-Sometimes you might hear that dzogchen is above tantra, but this is just words, a classification, because dzogchen is practiced totally on the basis of sutra and all the usual tantra practices.
+This is the general presentation of the sutra and tantra path, as explained in Nyingma.
+Sometimes we might hear that dzogchen is above tantra, but this is just words, a classification, because dzogchen is practiced totally on the basis of sutra and all the usual tantra practices.
 It’s not something separate.
-And it is completely harmonious with what’s practiced in all the schools of Tibetan Buddhism, not something separate.
+It is completely harmonious with what’s practiced in all the schools of Tibetan Buddhism, not something separate.
 It has its individual characteristics, but even within one school, like Nyingma, there are many different variants.
 That’s what makes life interesting, doesn’t it?

 Questions